apache/cloudstack-documentation/source/adminguide/networking/isolation_in_advanced_zone_with_vlan.rst

       - Set the PVLAN type to "Promiscuous" and do not set the secondary VLAN ID.

    - For an **isolated** PVLAN:
-      - Set the secondary VLAN ID to the PVLAN ID which you wish to use inside the primary VLAN, or
+      - Set the secondary VLAN ID to the PVLAN ID which you wish to use inside the primary VLAN (available only via API, not UI), or
       - Set the PVLAN type to "Isolated" and set the secondary VLAN ID to the PVLAN ID which you wish to use inside the primary VLAN.

    - For a **community** PVLAN: